 She carried a permanent grudge against the male sex, publishing famous quotes like "Men who lose their hands to firecrackers—at least they can no longer harass women."
 She also spoke of the need to talk about domestic violence instead of listening to "gekränkter Männeregos"—males with sick egos.
 In one interview, she appeared in an "Eat the Rich!" sweatshirt.
 In another, she appeared in an "A.C.A.B." sweatshirt.
 A.C.A.B. are the initials for "All Cops are Bastards."

 Journalists in Germany assumed that she meant this as criticism of male-domination in Germany.
 Later, as periodicals in Germany released more information about Nietzard, they turned her words against her.
-Germans learned that Nietzard's own colleagues in the Green Party complained about her, saying she had "andere Mitgleider systematisch eingeschüchtert," systematically intimidated Party members who expressed dissenting views.
+Germans learned that Nietzard's own colleagues in the Green Party complained about her, saying she had "andere Mitgleider systematisch eingeschüchtert," systematically intimidated Party members who dissented to her policy-making.